trustgraph-ai/trustgraph/README.md

 ## Knowledge Cores

-A challenge facing RAG architectures is the ability to quickly reuse and remove datasets from pipelines. **TrustGraph** stores the results of the data ingestion process in reusable Knowledge Cores.
+A challenge facing GraphRAG architectures is the ability to quickly reuse and remove datasets from agent workflows.
+TrustGraph stores the results of the data ingest process in reusable Knowledge Cores.
 Knowledge cores can be loaded and removed during runtime.
 Some sample knowledge cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

 A Knowledge Core has two components: